MrBartusek/stocked-up/SETUP.md

     git clone https://github.com/MrBartusek/stocked-up.git
     cd stocked-up
     ```
+2. Copy the `.env.example` file and rename it to `.env`.
+Fill this configuration file with your API keys and other configuration options.
+For reference, see the [configuration guide](./docs/configuration.md).
-2. Run the project with compose
+3. Run the project with compose
     ```sh
     docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml up -d
     ```